 Questions regarding this policy and the guidance document can be directed to the RARC training staff or the Chief Campus Veterinarian.

-Consequences: Failure to fulfill the training requirements described in this policy and associated guidance document and proceeding to perform hands-on work with vertebrate animals not under direct supervision of a qualified individual will be considered a protocol violation (see All Campus APAC policy on Non-Compliance, 1999-008).
-Failure may also constitute a violation of University of Wisconsin Work Rules (Insubordination, including disobedience or failure to carry out assignments or instructions).
-The violation will be managed per the Animal Care Investigatory Standards Policy and accompanying Disciplinary Policy for all non-faculty employees whose duties involve animal care or use.
+Consequences: Failure to fulfill the training requirements described in this policy and associated guidance document and proceeding to perform hands-on work with vertebrate animals not under direct supervision of a qualified individual will be considered a protocol violation (see animal program Policy on Non-Compliance, 1999-008-io).

-The UW-Madison Animal Care and Use Committees may, at their discretion, require training or retraining of animal users in addition to that described in the guidance document.
-This training may be required at any time, in whatever format the ACUC deems appropriate.
-The Committees may accept animal user training that is, in the shared opinion of the Chief Campus Veterinarian, ACUC Chair or designee, and ACUC Senior Program Veterinarian or designee, equivalent to the training described in the guidance document.
+Requests for Waivers and Other Training: The UW-Madison Animal Care and Use Committees may, at their discretion, require training or retraining of animal users in addition to that described in the guidance document.
+This training may be required at any time, in whatever format the IACUC deems appropriate.
+The Committees may accept animal user training that is, in the opinion of the Chief Campus Veterinarian, IACUC Chair or designee, and IACUC Senior Program Veterinarian or designee, equivalent to the training described in the guidance document.

 - USDA Animal Welfare Act Regulations ss.
 2.32(a)-(c)